CarInsurance.com Insights

 How much does car insurance cost in New Mexico per month?

-In New Mexico, the full coverage car insurance comprises collision, comprehensive and liability with the limits of 100/300/100 and cost $171 a month.
-On the other hand, state minimum coverage costs $35 and liability policy with limits 50/100/50 is $55 monthly.
+New Mexico car insurance estimate for full coverage comprises collision, comprehensive and liability with 100/300/100 and cost $171 per month.
+For the state minimum liability, it’s $35, and $55 for a liability policy with limits of 50/100/50.

 Does your age impact how much you pay for insurance in New Mexico?